Synchronization of strongly connected partial DFAs and prefix codes: Upper bounds

-From Theorem~\ref{thm:cerny_transfer}, it follows that all upper bounds on the reset threshold of a complete automaton transfer to upper bounds for partial automata, up to a subquadratic component.
-Thus $\mathfrak{C}_\mathrm{P}(n) \le 0.1654 n^3 + \O(n^2)$ \cite{Shitov2019}.
-It can be also seen from the proof that if we have a better general upper bound on $\mathfrak{C}(n)$, we get a smaller additional term, e.g., if $\mathfrak{C}(n) \in \O(n^2)$, then $\mathfrak{C}_\mathrm{P}(n) = \mathfrak{C}(n) + \O(n)$, so the additional term is at most linear.
-The additional component is likely not needed, but it is difficult to completely get rid of it in general, as for that we could not lengthen by any means the reset word assumed for a complete automaton.
-However, it is easy to omit it when reproving particular bounds for complete automata, both combinatorial \cite{Pin1983OnTwoCombinatorialProblems} and based on avoiding words \cite{Shitov2019,Szykula2018ImprovingTheUpperBound}.
-We conjecture that $\mathfrak{C}_\mathrm{P}(n) = \mathfrak{C}(n)$ for all $n$.

-\subsection{Induced Automaton}
+\subsection{Induced automaton}

-We develop an algebraic technique applied to partial automata.
-It will allow us deriving upper bounds on reset thresholds, in particular, in the cases when there exists a short word of a small rank, which is the case of the literal automaton of a prefix code.
-We base on the results from~\cite{BS2016AlgebraicSynchronizationCriterion} for complete automata and generalize them to be applied to partial automata.
-The existing linear algebraic proofs for complete automata do not work for partial ones, because the matrices of transitions may not have a constant sum of the entries in each row.
+We develop an algebraic technique applied to partial DFAs.
+It will allow us to derive upper bounds on reset thresholds, in particular, in the cases when there exists a short word of a small rank, which is the case, for example, for the literal automaton of a prefix code.
+We also use the results of this subsection in the next subsection to translate upper bounds on the reset threshold from complete DFAs to partial DFAs.
+We base on the results from~\cite{BS2016AlgebraicSynchronizationCriterion} for complete DFAs and generalize them to be applied to partial DFAs.
+The existing linear algebraic proofs for complete DFAs do not work for partial ones, because the transition matrices may not have a constant sum of the entries in each row.
+Furthermore, our generalization simplifies the previous proof, which, to show that an induced automaton is synchronizing, uses the stationary distribution of a Markov chain defined by the automaton and the extension method (applying words that yield a larger preimage of a subset).